dalalsa/Project-0-TicTacToe/README.md

 ## What's next:

-working onِ Adding AI and other features,adding animation effacts
+working onِ Adding AI and other features,adding animation effacts,improving the controls buttons